bowtoes/NAeP/docs/chunks/fmt.md

 # `fmt` Chunk
 `WAVE` files have a `fmt ` chunk, used to detail various aspects of the audio stored within.
-In Ogg/Vorbis, this information is stored in a different format in a `vorb` header.
+In Ogg/Vorbis, this information is stored in a different format in the identification & setup `vorbis` headers.

-In weems, the `fmt ` chunk contains many fields some are standard to the WAVE specification, however many are custom.
-It also seems many fields are not meaningfully standard across weems from different games, probably dependent on Wwise version, so there are some bits and pieces of the chunk that remain unknown.
+In WEMs, the `fmt ` chunk contains many fields; some are standard to the WAVE specification, however many are custom.
+It also seems many fields are not meaningfully standard across WEMs from different games, probably dependent on Wwise version, so there are some bits and pieces of the chunk that remain unknown.

-See this [MGSV soundswap guide][mgsv soundswap], [Topher Lee's page][topher lee pcm] and
+See this [MGSV soundswap guide][mgsv soundswap], [Topher Lee's page][topher lee pcm], and
-[some weem format blueprints][wem format blueprints] as some examples of what I mean.
+[some WEM format blueprints][wem format blueprints] as some examples of what I mean.

 ## `fmt` Chunk Layouts According to Win10 SDK (`mmreg.h`)